 The issue of justification is also relevant in the context of retirement.
-The abolition of the default retirement age in April 2011 means that employers cannot operate a compulsory retirement procedure in respect of employees of any age unless it can be justified.
-The reality is that employers will be able to justify compulsory retirement at a particular age only in exceptional circumstances and as such they have been forced to get to grips with how to work without a compulsory retirement age.
-For guidance on how to navigate the issue of retirement following the abolition of the default retirement age, see: How to > How to work without a compulsory retirement age.
+Employers cannot operate a compulsory retirement procedure in respect of employees of any age unless it can be justified.
+The reality is that employers will be able to justify compulsory retirement at a particular age only in exceptional circumstances.

 It is 10 years since age discrimination legislation was introduced, but how have these obligations influenced how multi-generational workplaces operate?
 Richard Lee, partner at Gowling WLG, considers the impact of this important piece of legislation.